State of emergency in Puerto Rico after deadly earthquake

 Part of the widespread destruction in Rodríguez's town includes a public school near the earthquake's epicenter.

-The school Agripina Seda collapsed completely because of the widespread quakes.
-César González of the Puerto Rico Department of Education told Telemundo that the school is the one "the biggest damages" he's seen so far.
+The school, Agripina Seda, collapsed because of the widespread quakes.
+César González of the Puerto Rico Department of Education told Telemundo that the school is the one with the "the biggest damages" he's seen so far.
 Other schools in the area have reported less damage.

-González added that the roughly 200 students that attend the school will most likely have to be relocated to other schools.
+González added that the roughly 200 students who attend the school will most likely have to be relocated to other schools.

-Vázquez said students won't be going back to school until Monday because the government will inspect all schools this week.
+Eligio Hernández, Puerto Rico's Education Secretary, said that classes in public schools will be indefinitely postponed until the government inspects all school buildings this week.

+Puerto Rican Housing Secretary Fernando Gil Enseñat said during the press conference that nearly 400 people are housed in shelters in at least five municipalities.
+Over 200 sought shelter in Guánica, 40 in Ponce and 56 in the town of San Germán.

+Nelson Torres Yordán, the mayor of the southwest town of Guayanilla, said at a press conference that about 120 people are housed in shelters in the municipality.
+At least three people in his town have been injured, including a baby.

+Torres Yordán said that the power authority told him that Guayanilla will have its power fully restored in the next two weeks.

-Tuesday's earthquake follows the 5.8-magnitude one that struck early Monday morning, collapsing five homes in Guánica and heavily damaging dozens of others.
+Tuesday's earthquake follows the 5.8-magnitude one that struck early Monday, collapsing five homes in Guánica and heavily damaging dozens of others.

 Victor Huerfano, director of Puerto Rico's Seismic Network, told The Associated Press that shallow quakes were occurring along three faults in Puerto Rico’s southwest region: Lajas Valley, Montalva Point and the Guayanilla Canyon.